Previous Page Next Page

 Clients living in the following facilities are in environments that provide varying degrees of supervision by facility staff:

-As a result, suicidal threats among this population are handled differently than suicidal threats from other callers.
+Therefore, the intake specialist handles suicidal ideation or threats among this population differently than suicidal ideation or threats from other callers.

-When a caller living in one of these facilities appears to be suicidal, SWI takes the following steps, regardless of whether an intake or I&R AFC Client Rights/Fac Admn Issues (or neither) is assessed:
+When a caller living in one of these facilities appears to be suicidal, SWI takes the following steps, regardless of what type of report the intake specialist completes:

-• The intake specialist sends an instant message (IM) to the designated supervisor group to request assistance.
-If supervisory assistance is not provided quickly, the intake specialist contacts any available SWI staff member by IM to ask for assistance in handling a suicidal caller.
+- The intake specialist posts a message to the Floor Support channel to request assistance from a supervisor or worker V. If no supervisor or worker V is available, the intake specialist messages any available staff to ask for assistance in handling a suicidal caller.

-• The supervisor (or designee) calls the facility and notifies the facility staff of the suicidal threat.
-The supervisor (or designee) gets the name of the facility staff member receiving this information.
-If the supervisor (or designee) is unable to make contact with the facility, the supervisor (or designee) contacts law enforcement.
+- The supervisor, worker V, or designee calls the facility and notifies the facility staff of the suicidal ideation or threat.
+The supervisor (or designee) gets the name of the facility staff receiving this information.
+If the supervisor (or designee) is unable to reach the facility, the supervisor (or designee) contacts law enforcement.

-• Once the supervisor (or designee) confirms that contact with facility staff or law enforcement has been made, the supervisor (or designee) informs the intake specialist of the name of the facility staff member or law enforcement officer who was contacted.
-The intake specialist may then use professional judgment on when to end the call with the client.
+- Once the supervisor, worker V, or designee confirms that contact with facility staff or law enforcement was made, the supervisor, worker V, or designee informs the intake specialist of the name of the facility staff or law enforcement officer who was contacted.
+The intake specialist then uses professional judgment on when to end the call with the caller.

-• The intake specialist documents the suicidal threat information in the narrative of the report.
+- The intake specialist documents the suicidal ideation or threat information in the narrative of the report.

-• The intake specialist documents that contact was made with the facility or law enforcement about the suicidal threat, in the narrative under the intake specialist’s name.
+- The intake specialist documents that contact was made with the facility or law enforcement about the suicidal ideation or threat, in the narrative under the intake specialist’s name.
 The documentation includes the following information:

-• Name of the supervisor (or designee) who made the contact.
+- Name of the supervisor, worker V, or designee who made the contact.

-• Name of the facility staff member or law enforcement officer who received the information.
+- Name of the facility staff or law enforcement officer who received the information.

-If the caller hangs up before the intake specialist is able to contact a supervisor or other SWI staff member for assistance, the intake specialist makes the call to the facility (or law enforcement if the facility cannot be reached) and notifies a facility staff member (or law enforcement officer) of the suicidal threat.
+If the caller hangs up before the intake specialist contacts a supervisor or other SWI staff for assistance, the intake specialist makes the call to the facility (or law enforcement if the facility cannot be reached) and notifies a facility staff (or law enforcement officer) of the suicidal ideation or threat.
 Contacting law enforcement or the facility in this situation does not require supervisory approval.

-See the State Hospitals and State Supported Living Centers (SSLC) webpage on the DFPS intranet for a list of phone numbers for these facilities.
+See State Hospitals and State Supported Living Centers (SSLC) on the DFPS intranet for a list of phone numbers for these facilities.

-Typically, SWI contacts the facility after each suicidal threat is reported.
-However, if a client makes suicidal threats during multiple phone calls to SWI over a short period of time, a SWI supervisor or SWI program administrator may give intake specialists special instructions about the frequency of call-outs to facility staff.
+Typically, SWI contacts the facility for each suicidal ideation or threat.
+However, if a client has suicidal ideation or makes threats during multiple phone calls to SWI over a short period of time, a supervisor or program administrator may give intake specialists special instructions about the frequency of calls to facility staff.

 Suicidal Callers Living in or Receiving Services from All Other Facilities

 Other facilities under PI Facility jurisdiction do not necessarily require 24-hour supervision of the clients living there.
-These facilities include, for example, the following:
+Some of these facilities include the following:

 Therefore, when a caller living in or receiving services from such a facility appears to be suicidal, the intake specialist follows the procedures in 2125 Suicidal Reporters (Callers).